elastic/examples/ELK_donorschoose/README.md

   # Uncompress snapshot file
   tar -xf donorschoose_backup.tar.gz
   ```
-  This adds a `donorschoose_backup` subfolder containing the index snapshots to the `elk_donorschoose` folder
+  This adds a `donorschoose_backup` subfolder containing the index snapshots.

   * Add `donorschoose_backup` dir to `path.repo` variable in the `elasticsearch.yml` in the `path_to_elasticsearch_root_dir/config/` folder.
 See example [here.](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html#_shared_file_system_repository).
 Restart elasticsearch for the change to take effect.

-  * Register a file system repository for the snapshot *(change the value of the “location” parameter below to the location of your snapshot directory)*
+  * Register a file system repository for the snapshot *(change the value of the “location” parameter below to the location of your `donorschoose_backup` directory)*
   ```shell
   curl -XPUT 'http://localhost:9200/_snapshot/donorschoose_backup' -d '{
       "type": "fs",